Gt61374641/AI-FOR-SD-coursework2-/README.md

 This project consists of two parts:

 ### 1. Baseline Reproduction
 Reproduced the original paper's experiments using PyTorch (converted from TensorFlow/Keras).
-Trained Attention U-Net on the 4-band Amazon deforestation dataset.
+Implemented and trained **all five models** from the original paper on the 4-band Amazon deforestation dataset:

+- **Attention U-Net** (Main contribution of the paper)
+- U-Net
+- ResNet50-SegNet
+- FCN32-VGG16
+- ResUNet

 ### 2. Contextual Adaptation
-Extended the model to the DeepGlobe Land Cover dataset for binary forest segmentation, demonstrating the model's applicability to different geographical contexts.
+Extended the Attention U-Net model to the DeepGlobe Land Cover dataset for binary forest segmentation, demonstrating the model's applicability to different geographical contexts.

 ## Results